qjesse/Scripts/README.md

 # Scripts
 A collection of scripts for Powershell.
+Typically relating to Office 365.

 ### editUserInformation.ps1
+---

 Uses Connect-AzureAD to connect to your organization and from there prompts you for input of what you'd like to do for editing a particular user.
-For now only supports being able to change phone extension, job title, and their password.
+Only supports being able to change phone extension, job title, and their password.

 #### Usage

-Follow the on-host prompts, it'll let you know how to do the things.
+Follow the on-host prompts!

 ### convertFirstAndLastNameToO365Fields.ps1
 ---